-5.4.7.2 Vulnerability Assessment
+5.4.7.2 VULNERABILITY ASSESSMENT

-To understand risk, a community must evaluate what assets are exposed or vulnerable in the identified hazard area.
-For the Nor'Easter hazard, all of Sussex County has been identified as the hazard area.
-Therefore, all assets in the County (population, structures, critical facilities and lifelines), as described in the County Profile (Section 4), are vulnerable to a Nor'Easter.
-The following text evaluates and estimates the potential impact of the Nor'Easter hazard on the County including:
+To understand risk, a community must evaluate what assets are exposed or vulnerable to the identified hazard.
+For the Nor'Easter hazard, all of Sussex County has been identified as exposed.
+Therefore, all assets in the county (population, structures, critical facilities and lifelines), as described in the County Profile (Section 4), are potentially vulnerable to a Nor'Easter.
+The following text evaluates and estimates the potential impact of the Nor'Easter hazard on the county including: